 Without Managed Maintenance, 80% of these extreme cases immediately fall right back into dangerous addiction.

 The FDA approved Suboxone as a proper and effective way to replace dangerous and illegal substances.
-Suboxone, used in detox, keeps patients from experiencing life threatening, debilitating withdrawal, and allows them to remain physically stable.
+Suboxone, used in some of Inspire Malibu’s drug detox programs, keeps patients from experiencing life threatening, debilitating withdrawal, and allows them to remain physically stable.

-Suboxone is a prescription medicine that is used to treat adults who are addicted (dependent) on opioid drugs (prescription or illegal), as part of a complete treatment program that also includes counseling and behavioral therapy.
+Suboxone is a prescription medicine that has been shown to be highly effective in treating addiction to heroin, opioids and prescription painkillers, as part of a complete treatment program that also includes counseling and behavioral therapy.

 Suboxone is a controlled substance (CIII) because it contains Buprenorphine, which can be a target for people who abuse prescription medicines or street drugs.